-According to the D&M CPR, Energean estimates that it is expected to sell at a maximum production rate of up to approx. 7.3 BCM per year throughout the years of the forecast, of which approx. 75% are within the Take-or-Pay mechanisms included in the agreements with its customers.
+According to the D&M CPR, Energean estimates that it is expected to sell gas at a rate of up to ~7.3 BCM per year throughout the years of the forecast, of which approx. 75% are within the Take-or-Pay mechanisms included in the agreements with its customers.